TikTok STEM Feed Creator Interviews

 • Wrap-up Questions (5min): Follow-up questions were asked to allow participant to reflect on their overall experience and identify ways to improve the feed or posting educational content overall.

-• Internal interviews were recruited via backend query pulls, which sent an in-app notification to their TikTok account, inviting them to participate in an interview for a gift card.
+• TikTok STEM Feed interviews were recruited via backend query pulls, which sent an in-app notification to their TikTok account, inviting them to participate in an interview for a gift card.

 Key Findings